Jerophin123/game_of_death/README.md

-# 🎲 Game of Death: The Ultimate High-Stakes Guessing Game 🎲
+# 🎲 Game of Death: The Ultimate High-Stakes Guessing Game (English, Tamil) 🎲

 ## ☠️ Dare to Play? ☠️